StefanScherer/dockerfiles-windows/README.md

 Read the [Quick Start: Windows Server Containers and Docker](https://msdn.microsoft.com/virtualization/windowscontainers/quick_start/manage_docker) to get started with a first tutorial.

 Read my blog post [Create a Node.js Container image for Windows](https://stefanscherer.github.io/create-an-io-js-container-image-for-windows/) for my first test drive with Docker on Windows.

+Read some [PowerShell tricks](PowerShellTricks.md) if you want to port some `Dockerfile`'s to Windows.